-Telling us about your ethnicity is important because certain variants are more common in certain ethnicities.
-Many reports explain your results in the context of your ethnicity.
-You can learn more about how this applies to each type of report below:
+Telling us about your ethnicity is important because certain variants are more common or have been studied more in certain ethnicities.
+This means that your ethnicity may impact how relevant a particular report is for you.
+In addition, some reports explain your results in the context of your ethnicity.
+You can learn more about how your ethnicity applies to each type of report below:

 *The 23andMe PGS test uses qualitative genotyping to detect select clinically relevant variants in the genomic DNA of adults from saliva for the purpose of reporting and interpreting genetic health risks and reporting carrier status.
 It is not intended to diagnose any disease.
 Your ethnicity may affect the relevance of each report and how your genetic health risk results are interpreted.
 Each genetic health risk report describes if a person has variants associated with a higher risk of developing a disease, but does not describe a person’s overall risk of developing the disease.
 The test is not intended to tell you anything about your current state of health, or to be used to make medical decisions, including whether or not you should take a medication, how much of a medication you should take, or determine any treatment.
 Our carrier status reports can be used to determine carrier status, but cannot determine if you have two copies of any genetic variant.
 These carrier reports are not intended to tell you anything about your risk for developing a disease in the future, the health of your fetus, or your newborn child's risk of developing a particular disease later in life.
 For certain conditions, we provide a single report that includes information on both carrier status and genetic health risk.